syahdaromansyah/pg1-todolist-restful-api-go-json/README.md

 # Todolist JSON V1

-A simple todolist RESTful API written with Go and storing data into JSON local database.
+A simple todolist RESTful API written with Go and storing the todolist data into local JSON database.